 ** Certified Shorthand Reporter

-*** “Legs” refer to the required portions of court reporting exams: (1) writing dictation on a steno machine, and (2) Written Knowledge Tests [WKTs] — English; grammar; punctuation; legal and medical terminology; ethics; and the government and civil codes governing court reporting services.
+*** “Legs” refer to the required portions of court reporting exams: (1) writing dictation on a steno machine, and (2) Written Knowledge Tests [WKTs] and Professional Practice Exams — English; grammar; punctuation; legal and medical terminology; ethics; and the government and civil codes governing court reporting services.
 The CSR and RPR exams require different WKTs, speeds and transcription accuracy percentage rates in order to pass.

 Photos of Ana by Lisa Mann Photography.
 Bulletin article by BASF.
 Internship photos/graphic by Ana Fatima Costa.
 All rights reserved.